nthnluu/go-autograder/README.md

 ## File hierarchy
 - `autograder.config.json` - A JSON file that specifies config options for your autograder suite.
 Here is where you will define the names of tests and associated point values.
 - `setup.sh` - A setup (Bash) script that installs all your dependencies.
-We're running on Ubuntu 18.04 images, so you can use apt, or any other means of setting up packages.
+Gradescope uses Docker running on Ubuntu 18.04 images, so you can use apt, or any other means of setting up packages.
 By default, it simply uses `apt-get` to install Go.
 - `run_autograder` - An executable script, in any language (with appropriate #! line), that compiles and runs your autograder suite and produces the output in the correct place.
 - `src/test_runner` - A Go module containing the code responsible for running `go test` on a student's submission, parsing the results from stdout, and returning a `results.json` file in Gradescope's specified format.